brian-ogilvie/upcoming-movies/README.md

 A backend coding assessment.

-Test out the deoployed project at [https://ogilvie-movies.herokuapp.com](https://ogilvie-movies.herokuapp.com)
+Test out the deployed project at [https://ogilvie-movies.herokuapp.com](https://ogilvie-movies.herokuapp.com)

 ## The Assignment